 Before starting keyword research for a service page, it is important to understand the general intent of a user who lands on it.

 Service pages are not like an informative blog post – of which you can rank for regular informative keywords.
-As far as keywords for a service page is concerned, concentrate more on the “related” and “LSI” keywords associated with that service.
+As far as keywords for a service page is concerned, concentrate more on the keywords that a user might search while looking for a service which you provide.

 Put yourself in the customer’s shoes and try to analyze all key aspects from their point of view in relation to this service.

-Suppose you are providing Android Development services and have a page for it on your website.
+Suppose you are providing Android Development services and have a landing page for it on your website your target audience will be those who are looking for ‘android development service providers’ and not informational stuff on ‘android development’.

 Some of the probable keywords you should be targeting are: